BKrowchuk/Latex-App/deployment.md

 To update your deployed app:

-1. Create a feature branch from `main`
+1. Make your code changes in the main branch (or create a feature branch and merge to main)
-2. Make your code changes
+2. Push your changes to the main branch
-3. Create a pull request targeting `gh-pages` branch
-4. Review the changes in the deployed preview
-5. Merge the pull request to update the live site
+3. The GitHub Action will automatically build and deploy
+4. Your changes will be live on GitHub Pages within a few minutes

 ## Local Development